topzyray/galaxybook-linux-setup/README.md

 - **Manjaro community post by user @TO912** ["https://forum.manjaro.org/t/howto-set-up-the-audio-card-in-samsung-galaxy-book/37090"]
 - **topzyray (Tope Taiwo) for automation and Ubuntu port** ["https://github.com/topzyray/galaxybook2-linux-setup"]

+## ❤️ Share or Contribute

+Feel free to open issues or pull requests to improve this further or add fingerprint/backlight support.

 ## 📝 License

 This project is open-source under the MIT License.
 Contributions are welcome!